By Emily Gills

 The main parking lot is located left of Beach Drive when driving toward Killcare Beach Surf Life Saving Club.
-You'll find a hose, water bowl, shower and dog bag dispenser.
+You'll find a hose, water bowls, shower and dog bag dispenser.

 Avoca and North Avoca Beach offer a lively and friendly environment for your dogs to run wild.

 The off leash area stretches 600m from Avoca Beach Shark Tower to View Street at North Avoca Beach.